f496328mm/kaggle_Rossmann_Store_Sales/README.md

 # kaggle_Rossmann_Store_Sales

-( this is R code )
+(  R code )

-This code Score is kaggle NO.315, i will do better
+The rank is kaggle top 10% , NO.315 , i will do better

 https://www.kaggle.com/c/rossmann-store-sales